pluginsGLPI/doc/source/formcreator/export_import.rst

 4. Depending on the complexity and the quantity of forms the process may be slow.
 Please be patient.

 5. Carefully check the messages when the import completes.
 You may get warnings and errors.

+Import behavior
+^^^^^^^^^^^^^^^

+Entities
+""""""""

+When Formcreator imports a form, it checks that the entity of the form exists and the user has right to update entities.
+If not, the form is ignored and trigger a warning.

+Form categories
+"""""""""""""""

+Form categories are created if they don't exist yet.

+Users and groups
+""""""""""""""""

+The users and groups found in target actors must exist.
+If not, the import of the form will stop with an error, leading to an incomplete form.
+Other forms will be imported.